OkanToga/Selepathor/README.md

 # Selepathor

-Selepathor is a Chrome extension that helps you easily extract XPath and CSS selectors from any element on any webpage.
+Selepathor is a Chrome extension that helps you easily extract XPath from any element on any webpage.
 It also generates **ready-to-use Selenium code** in both **Python** and **Java**, making test automation faster and more efficient.

 ![Selepathor Banner]((https://imgur.com/a/2wHzrwZ)) <!-- (isteğe bağlı ekran görüntüsü) -->